Lockheed Martin C-130J Super Hercules

-The Lockheed Martin C-130J Super Hercules is a four-engine turboprop military transport aircraft.
+The Lockheed Martin C-130J Super Hercules is a medium-size American four-engine turboprop military transport aircraft.
 The C-130J is a comprehensive update of the Lockheed C-130 Hercules, with new engines, flight deck, and other systems.

 The C-130J is the newest version of the C-130 Hercules, and the only model currently in production.
 As of March 2022, 500 C-130J aircraft have been delivered to 26 operators in 22 countries.